Schw4lbe/CSV-Processing/dev-log.md

 > Chart Component:

-- add close session button with user prompt are you sure? yes/no
+- add close session button dialog with user prompt are you sure? yes/no
-- check for errors and fix on data not received in time and not showing any data
 - update number values to be actuall percent information due to costumer request

 > DataTable Component: